| Status: | Active, open to new members |

 | When: | On Friday mornings 11:30 3rd Friday at 11.30am |

-To give you an idea of what we do, here are some of the topics we have covered this year::
+To give you an idea of what we do, here are some of the topics covered this year::

 Jean-Jacques Rousseau Romanticism - What’s it all about?
 Romanticism in Art, presented by Caroline Lewis